 In the Queen’s Birthday Honours 2019 he received a CMG for services to the study of American History in the UK and the USA.

 - Lincoln’s Sense of Humor (Southern Illinois University Press: Carbondale, 2017).
 Winner of the Abraham Lincoln Institute and Abraham Lincoln Book Prize for 2018.

 - The Global Lincoln, ed.
 Richard Carwardine and Jay Sexton (Oxford University Press: New York, 2011).

 - Lincoln: A Life of Purpose and Power (Alfred A. Knopf: New York, 2006), xv, 394 pp. [revised and expanded North American edition of Lincoln (Pearson: Harlow, 2003).
 Winner of the Lincoln Prize in 2004

 - Evangelicals and Politics in Antebellum America (Yale University Press: New Haven, 1993)

-- Transatlantic Revivalism: Popular Evangelicalism in Britain and America, 1795-1865 (Westport, CT: Greenwood Press, 1978; repr.
-2006)
+- Transatlantic Revivalism: Popular Evangelicalism in Britain and America, 1790-1865 (Greenwood Press: Westport, CT, and London, 1978)

 - ‘“A party man who did not believe in any man who was not”: Lincoln, the Republican Party, and the Union’ in W.J.
-Cooper and J. McCardell, eds, In the Cause of Liberty: How the Civil War Redefined American Ideals (Louisiana State University Press, 2009), 40-62
+Cooper and J. McCardell, eds, In the Cause of Liberty: How the Civil War Redefined American Ideals (Louisiana State University Press: Baton Rouge, 2009), pp.40-62.

-- ‘Lincoln’s Religion’ in Eric Foner, ed., Our Lincoln: New Perspectives on Lincoln and His World (Norton: New York, 2008), 223-48.
+- ‘Lincoln’s Religion’ in Eric Foner, ed., Our Lincoln: New Perspectives on Lincoln and His World (Norton: New York, 2008), pp.223-48.